svenbolte/chartscodes/readme.txt

 == Shortcode usage abnd defaults ==
 [wp-timeline]

-	'catname' => '',     		// insert slugs of all post types you want, sep by comma, empty for all types 'type' => 'post,wpdoodle',  // separate type slugs by comma 'items' => 1000,    	 	// Maximal 1000 Posts paginiert anzeigen 'perpage' => 20,     		// posts per page for pagination
+	'catname' => '',     		// insert category slugs of all post types you want, sep by comma, empty for all types 'tagname' => '',     		// insert tag slugs of all post types you want, sep by comma, empty for all types 'type' => 'post,wpdoodle',  // separate type slugs by comma 'items' => 1000,    	 	// Maximal 1000 Posts paginiert anzeigen 'perpage' => 20,     		// posts per page for pagination